Keymaster65/copper2go/README.md

 Changes will be listed here in the "Released" chapter.
 In addition, you have the API to the COPPER framework.

+Last but not least, the Java7 API can be used and is container in the copper2go application.

 ##### Workflow's API Detail

 Visit the sources of and examples